deku-scrubs/style/README.md

 ### Composition by containment

-However, layout components also accept a special `style` prop, which takes precedence over any of the attribute styles.
-This allows you to create your own layout components that expose the same attribute-styling interface as these.
+However, style components also accept a special `style` prop, which takes precedence over any of the attribute styles.
+This allows you to create your own stylable components that expose the same attribute-styling interface as these.
 E.g.

 ```javascript
 const MediaBlock = {